 Different Types of Police Brutality

-The following are some of the legal claims that arise from police abuse or brutality cases nationwide:
+The following are some of the legal claims that our police brutality attorneys have seen arise from police abuse or brutality cases nationwide:

 - Excess force